 Tour Start Time: Between 4:00 and 4:30 am

 Weather: Cold in the morning; hot and sunny at midday; chilly wind towards evening.
 Layered clothing adaptable to different conditions is highly recommended.

 Cusco – Marcaconga– Pitumarca / Waqra Pukara Inca Site and return to Cusco

-We will explore the ruins for approximately an hour and a half, climbing through the remains of the temple, taking photos against the incredible canyon scenery, and resting on clifftops in the shadows of the stone walls.
+We will explore the ruins for approximately an hour, climbing through the remains of the temple, taking photos against the incredible canyon scenery, and resting on clifftops in the shadows of the stone walls.
 When the group is ready, we will begin the ascent back the way we came.
-We will reach the car after about three hours of trekking, and return to Cusco at approximately 6:00 pm.
+We will reach the car after about three hours of trekking, and return to Cusco at approximately 7:00 pm.

 - Pick-up from your accommodation and drop-off near the main square

 - Round trip transportation between Cusco and Waqra Pukara

 - Breakfast and lunch box (vegetarian option available)